mdhiggins/sickbeard_mp4_automator/README.md

 --------------
 1. Point SABNZBD's script directory to the root directory where you have extract the script.
 2. Make sure your categories are set and match the categories specified in the SABNZBD section of autoProcess.ini.
 Set the script for each category to `SABPostProcess.py`
+3. Bypass category can be used for users that just want to convert the files without passing them for additional processing
-3. Press save for each category
+4. Press save for each category
-4. You may set the `convert` option to enable conversion before the file is passed on to the next step.
+5. You may set the `convert` option to enable conversion before the file is passed on to the next step.

 uTorrent Support
 --------------
 1. ** YOU MUST INSTALL THE PYTHON REQUESTS LIBRARY ** Run "pip install requests" or "easy_install requests"
 2. `uTorrentPostProcess.py` is the file you'll be using here.
-This script will allow post processing of torrent files with optional conversion and will forward the converted files to either Sickbeard, CouchPotato, or Sonarr depending on the corresponding label of the torrent.
+This script will allow post processing of torrent files with optional conversion and will forward the converted files to either Sickbeard, CouchPotato, Sonarr, or Bypass depending on the corresponding label of the torrent.
+Bypass is used when only conversion is desired and you don't want to pass the file for further processing.
 3. Enable uTorrent Web UI.
 4. uTorrent must be set up with the following post command options: ```#Args: %L %S %D %K %F %S %I``` Picture: http://i.imgur.com/7eADkCI.png
 5. Set your uTorrent settings in autoProcess.ini